Your money-making expert. Financial journalist, TV and radio personality.

-Your council will agree which products and work they will fund and the price they will pay.
+Your council will agree which products and work they’ll fund.
 Anything you want above this amount you’ll have to finance yourself.

 The council will instruct an outside agency or company to project manage work with contractors.
-DFGs are paid in installments.
+The DFG is paid in instalments.
 The progress of work and its quality will be reviewed by the council.

 If you don’t qualify for a DFG there may be other options open to you.
 Some councils may offer some form of support and it’s worth checking with them to ask if they do so.

-The ACT Foundation is a charity that provides grants to disabled people to help them live independently at home.
+The ACT Foundation provides grants to disabled people to help them live independently at home.

 The Turn2us website has a grants checker facility.

-Finally, these grants aren’t just short term bonuses.
+Finally, it’s worth noting these grants aren’t short-term bonuses.
 Adjustments made to your home could benefit you financially in the long term too.
 Rather than move to a care home, some adjustments may be enough to allow you to continue living independently, potentially saving you thousands of pounds in care fees.

-And once you’ve adapted your home as suitable for a disabled person, you’re eligible for a one band reduction in your council tax, so you can save year on year.
+And once you’ve adapted your home as suitable for a disabled person, you’re eligible for a reduction in your council tax, so you can save year after year.